 Oscar did have to plan for urban forestry development in Mexico as part of this job; planting is heavily regulated there.
 There is no real urban forestry industry in the same way as there is in the United States.
 In Mexico, this work is up to local governments, but they don’t have the specialization and resources to reuse urban wood the way we do here.
 Most trees end up in the landfills.

 YouTubers have made a pact to get millions of dollars for trees.
 The Arbor Day Foundation has gotten a ton of money this year.
 Planting more trees is awesome, but what happens at the end of life cycle?
-We need to have systems in place in order to handle this material and recycle it properly.
+This is why we need to have systems in place in order to handle this material and recycle it properly.

 Oscar believes it was destiny that we connected.
 He has a personal project where he bakes rye bread; he had to purchase some ingredients close to Anaheim.
-The GPS took him on a route right past some beautiful pieces of wood in an exhibit room.
-Oscar stopped in his tracks and there he entered Street Tree Revival.
+The GPS took him on a route right past some beautiful pieces of wood in an exhibit room 😉 Oscar stopped in his tracks and there he entered Street Tree Revival.
 He was so excited to see our stock.
 I was working with some clients, so Oscar spoke to other staff members, asking lots of questions about where this wood came from.
-We eventually talked, and Oscar told me about a sustainability certificate he received at UCLA, wondering if he could collaborate with us.
-I told him of course, obviously!
+We eventually met, and Oscar told me about a sustainability certificate he received at UCLA, and began discussing a collaboration with us.
+I told him “of course,” obviously!
 And here we are!